 The Scarlet Witch (real name Wanda Maximoff) is a human with the ability to alter probability.
-For a time, she was believed to be the daughter of the mutant Magneto and his late wife Magda.
-Wanda is also the fraternal twin sister of Pietro ( Quicksilver); she was born first of the two.
+For a time, she was believed to be the daughter of the mutant Magneto and his late Roma wife Magda.
+Wanda is also the fraternal twin sister of Pietro (Quicksilver); she was born first of the two.
+Wanda and her brother are both Romani and Jewish.
 Shortly after Magda became pregnant, she witnessed her husband use his magnetic powers and realized that he was a mutant.
 Being terrified of mutants, Magda did not tell him about her pregnancy and fled from their home at the first opportunity.
 Magda eventually found refuge with a benevolent cow-like humanoid named Bova, who lived on Mount Wundagore in Transia.
 The twins were born on Mt.
 Wundagore, and due to the mountain's mystical energy, it gave Wanda the ability to use magic in addition to her other powers.
 Shortly after the birth, Magda was driven mad with fear that Magneto might come for her and discover the twins.
 Despite Bova's attempts to reassure her, she fled the mountain during a blizzard in order to protect the twins and apparently died of exposure soon afterward.

 The motherless twins became the responsibility of Bova.
 A short time later, Bova helped a World War II heroine named Miss America give birth to a child fathered by her superhero husband, the Whizzer, but unfortunately, both child and mother died from radiation poisoning soon afterward.
 After Whizzer arrived, Bova only told him that Miss America had died, and gave him Pietro and Wanda to care for, claiming they were his children.
 Whizzer initially took the twins with him, but once he discovered they were not his own, he immediately returned them to Bova on Mt.
 Wundagore.